usecasepod/usecasepod.github.io/_posts/blog-posts/2020-05-24-mvu-composition.markdown

 We are also no longer simply calling `VehicleItem.update` on the item that matches the position we were given.
 We're also checking if we're setting a new item as Primary and mark any other items that are currently "Primary" to false.
 This will ensure that only one item is ever marked as Primary at a time.

+Before we wrap things up, I want to mention that I _think_ this validates my assumption that we can handle "Selecting" a particular vehicle item within `VehicleListing`.
+We should be able to call dispatch to send a selection message from a `SwipeItem`.

 # Wrapping Up

 So I think this is the state I'll leave the app in for the purposes of this article.
 I think it gives a pretty good idea of how composition in MVU can allow us to break out parts of the UI into smaller units.
 So I guess the question is, what did we learn from this?